 (Activate ’Insert Html Snippet’)

-(XYZ Html plugin menu)
+(XYZ HTML menu)

 (XYZ Html > HTML Snippets)

+The ‘HTML Snippets’ screen will display in your web browser.
 Click on the Add New HTML Snippet button …

 (’Add New HTML Snippet’)